 \section{Introduction}

-Accurate modeling of dynamic urban environments is essential in fields such as autonomous driving, robotics, and urban analytics~\cite{katsumata2025gennav, xie2025compositional, yasuki2025geoprog3d}.
-Urban dynamics span multiple spatial and temporal scales, from city-level layouts to pedestrian and traffic flows, down to the fine-grained motion of individual agents.
-These characteristics motivate the use of 4D representations that jointly model geometry and dynamics over time~\cite{cao2025reconstructing, kong20253d, liao2025learning}.
+Accurate modeling of dynamic urban environments is essential for autonomous driving, robotics, and urban analytics~\cite{katsumata2025gennav, xie2025compositional, yasuki2025geoprog3d}.
+Urban dynamics span multiple spatial and temporal scales, from city-level layouts and traffic flows to the fine-grained motion of individual agents.
+These characteristics motivate 4D representations that jointly model scene geometry and dynamics over time~\cite{cao2025reconstructing, kong20253d, liao2025learning}.

-In urban deployments, however, camera placement is constrained by infrastructure availability and privacy regulations~\cite{kansal2024implications}.
-As a result, observations are often captured from spatially distributed locations and have limited overlapping fields of view.
-Such configurations commonly arise in real-world scenarios, for example in urban surveillance systems with geographically distributed cameras or in fleet-collected driving videos from vehicle-mounted cameras.
-Under such sparse multi-location conditions, maintaining globally consistent geometry and temporal coherence across viewpoints remains a fundamental challenge.
+In real urban deployments, however, camera placement is constrained by infrastructure availability and privacy regulations~\cite{kansal2024implications}.
+As a result, observations are often captured from spatially distributed locations with limited overlap in their fields of view.
+Such configurations commonly arise in urban surveillance systems with geographically distributed cameras and in fleet-collected driving videos from vehicle-mounted cameras.
+Under such sparse multi-location conditions, the core challenge is not merely the sparsity of views, but the lack of reliable overlap across spatially separated observations.
 Existing 4D reconstruction methods typically assume sufficient viewpoint overlap and perform well under closely spaced camera setups~\cite{wu20244dgs, li2024spacetime, wang2025freetimegs}.
-However, when applied to images from cameras that are spatially far apart, correspondence estimation and dynamic tracking become unreliable, leading to geometric misalignment and temporal inconsistencies~\cite{han2025extrapolated}.
+When applied to images captured by cameras that are far apart, correspondence estimation and dynamic tracking become unreliable, leading to geometric misalignment and temporal inconsistencies~\cite{han2025extrapolated}.

-To address this limitation, we formulate the Sparse Multi-Location 4D Reconstruction (SP4DR) problem, which reconstructs a unified spatiotemporal 4D scene from time-synchronized videos captured at spatially separated locations.
-This setting requires jointly modeling dynamic entities (e.g., vehicles and pedestrians) and static structures while maintaining geometric consistency across locations and temporal coherence over time.
+To study this practical setting, we formulate the Sparse Multi-Location 4D Reconstruction (SP4DR) problem, which reconstructs a unified spatiotemporal scene representation from time-synchronized videos captured at spatially separated locations.
+SP4DR requires jointly modeling dynamic entities, such as vehicles and pedestrians, together with static structures while preserving geometric consistency across locations.
 Unlike conventional multi-view capture setups, cameras in SP4DR may have little or no viewpoint overlap, making correspondence estimation and spatiotemporal alignment more challenging.